typescript-eslint/typescript-eslint/packages/type-utils/README.md

 ## ✋ Internal Package

-This is an _internal package_ to the [TypeScript-ESLint monorepo](https://github.com/typescript-eslint/typescript-eslint).
+This is an _internal package_ to the [typescript-eslint monorepo](https://github.com/typescript-eslint/typescript-eslint).
 You likely don't want to use it directly.

-👉 See **https://typescript-eslint.io** for docs on TypeScript-ESLint.
+👉 See **https://typescript-eslint.io** for docs on typescript-eslint.